 About the PRSA

-The Upper Valley Park and Recreation Service Area (PRSA) is governed by a volunteer board with representatives from Chelan County, the City of Leavenworth, Peshastin Community Council, Chumstick Community Council, and Cascade School District #228.
-The PRSA was formed in 1997 with the primary purpose of funding the construction and maintenance of a new community pool.
+The Upper Valley Park and Recreation Service Area (PRSA) was formed in 1997 with the primary purpose of funding the reconstruction and maintenance of the community pool.
 PRSA residents continue to support the majority of the pool’s maintenance and operational costs through a levy on property tax assessments.
 The current six-year levy, approved by voters in 2018 to collect revenue from 2019-2024, collects $0.11 per $1,000 of assessed property value to fund maintenance and operations of the pool.
 For instance, a property assessed at $500,000 contributes $55 per year to the PRSA.

-The Upper Valley PRSA is a voter-approved Special Purpose District (a legal entity separate from the City of Leavenworth) formed by an Interlocal Agreement.
-The PRSA intends to extend this agreement, which is currently set to expire in 2022.
+The Upper Valley PRSA is a voter-approved Special Purpose District (a legal entity separate from the City of Leavenworth) formed by an Interlocal Agreement and is governed by a volunteer board with representatives from Chelan County, the City of Leavenworth, Peshastin Community Council, the Chumstick community, and Cascade School District #228.
 The current PRSA boundaries include the City of Leavenworth and extend out a portion of the Chumstick Highway, Icicle Road and East Leavenworth Road, and a portion of Peshastin, with most properties located just west of Highway 97.

 The Board meets quarterly each year to review and assist the City of Leavenworth in passing the budget for pool operations, and reviews recommendations for future expansion of recreational opportunities.